synaptic-cleft/gabi/docs/notes.md

 ## issuance
 > note on issuance: v created as v' from client + v'' from issuer. v needs a minimum value, issuer can make sure that this minimum is reached

+## keyproof
+keyproof is used to ensure that the issuer constructed their private and public key correctly.
+This proof is done in zero knowledge.
+The issuer also needs to prove that all elements (such as Z and other base elements) are quadratic residues.
+The proof is necessary to make sure the issuer won't break linkability.